Birth Small Talk

 • Negative predictive value – when the test is negative, how likely is it that the condition being tested for will not be present

-Variability testing usually seeks to find out whether repeating the test on the same person will produce similar results each time.
-In the case of CTG monitoring, the question is whether different clinicians interpreting the same CTG trace will come to the same conclusion.
+With variability testing the question is whether different maternity professionals interpreting the same CTG trace will come to the same conclusion.
 This is known as inter-observer variability.

 So what’s new?

-I have written about research comparing the validity of various intrapartum CTG monitoring guidelines previously (here).
-Another research team has recently produced new research along the same lines. del Pozo, et al. (2021) assessed the FIGO (European), ACOG (United States of America), NICE (United Kingdom), and Chandraharan (used in some places in the United Kingdom as an alternative to the NICE guideline) guidelines, examining the validity and variability of each.
-To do so, they asked three reviewers, blinded to the outcome, to evaluate the final 30 minutes of 150 CTG records, by applying each of the guidelines.
-The research was conducted in Madrid, Spain; and the women being monitored all had singleton, term pregnancies with cephalic presentation.
-The paper doesn’t indicate what, if any, clinical information about the woman and her pregnancy were provided to the reviewers, nor the profession of the reviewer, who were all said to be “expert” reviewers without defining how this was determined.
-The ability of each guideline to discriminate between babies born with a pH of above 7.1 and those at or below that level was tested.
+I have written about research comparing the validity of various CTG monitoring guidelines previously (here).
+Another research team has recently produced new research along the same lines. del Pozo, et al. (2021) assessed the FIGO (European), ACOG (United States of America), NICE (United Kingdom), and “Physiological” guidelines (used in some places in the UK and Europe), examining the validity and variability of each.
+To do so, they asked three reviewers, who didn’t know the outcome for the babies, to evaluate the final 30 minutes of 150 CTG records, by applying each of the guidelines.
+The women whose CTG data was used all had one baby, born close to their due date, that was coming head first.
+The reviewers were all said to be “experts” without defining how this was determined.
+The ability of each guideline to pick between babies born with a pH of above 7.1 and those at or below that level was tested.

 So which one to use?

 No one guideline performed universally well across all measures.
-The authors of the paper preferred the Chandraharan guideline based on the high sensitivity level.
-This favours babies with a low pH being placed into an abnormal CTG category where clinicians are more likely to consider (appropriately) intervention.
-Unfortunately, the low specificity level of the Chandrahan guideline also favours unnecessary intervention when the CTG is more often abnormal in the face of a normal pH level.
+The authors of the paper preferred the “Physiological” guideline.
+Unfortunately, the “Physiological” guideline also favours unnecessary intervention when the CTG is more often abnormal in the face of a normal pH level.
 The decision about which guideline to use will continue, I suspect, to relate to the history of specific settings (“we’ve always done it that way”) and professional allegiances (choosing to use the ACOG guideline in the UK is likely to get you referred to the regulator).

 It is important that all changes to intrapartum CTG interpretation guidelines be assessed to determine the validity of the algorithm.
 From this study, and others that proceed it, we now have good evidence about many guidelines.
 It is noteworthy that here in Australia the RANZCOG guideline has not been assessed in a similar manner, and is it time that someone got around to doing that.